ojjojjo/RepData_PeerAssessment1/PA1_template.md

 The total number of missing values in the dataset is 2304

+* Devise a strategy for filling in all of the missing values in the dataset: using the mean/median for that day, or the mean for that 5-minute interval, etc.

-Create a new dataset that is equal to the original dataset but with the missing data filled in.
+* Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ### Steps for filling in Missing Values
 1. Make sure there is no NA in Dates and intervals